vim-ctrlspace/vim-ctrlspace/README.md

 | `S`  | Save the workspace immediately (or creates a new one if none)       |
 | `L`  | Load the last active workspace (if present)                         |

-#### All Tabs Mode
+#### All Mode

 | Unicode | ASCII |
 |:-------:|:-----:|
 | `∷`     | `ALL` |

-This mode is almost identical to the Single Tab Mode, except it shows you all available buffers (from all tabs and unrelated ones too).
-Some of keys presented in the Single Tab Mode are not available here.
+This mode is almost identical to the Single Mode, except it shows you all available buffers (from all tabs and unrelated ones too).
+Some of keys presented in the Single Mode are not available here.
 The missing ones are `f`, `c`, `{`, `}`, `<`, `>` - as they are connected with current tab.

 #### Preview Mode